Investigation of personal and family medical history

 Computer tomography or CAT scan is an imaging test that produces more images of internal organs than an ordinary X-ray.
 This often proves to be more effective in detecting cancer.

 Magnetic resonance imaging is also a non-invasive procedure like a CT scan.
-This makes the use of radio waves and strong magnets to create two-dimensional images of organs.
+This makes the use of magnetic fields and radio waves and strong magnets to create two-dimensional images of organs.
 These imaging tests are essential for finding the exact location of the tumour (if any) and detect the extent of metastasis.
 It is also capable of identifying the stage of cancer and whether the tumour can be surgically removed.

 If the imaging tests find abnormalities, the doctor may recommend a biopsy of the throat.
 This is a minimally invasive procedure that involves collecting a small part of tissue from the affected site for further analysis.
 This is usually effective in confirming the prevalence of cancer.